Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 64 Sydney Diving

-Diving At Shelly Beach (North Side of Sydney Harbour)
+Diving At Shelly Beach (North Side of the Harbour)

 Diving at Shelly Beach is very popular.

-Diving at Gordon's Bay and Bare Island (South Side of Sydney Harbour)
+Diving at Gordon’s Bay and Bare Island (South Side of the Harbour)

 Sydney Diving